 Anne Frank House (Amsterdam)

 An amazing historical museum showcasing Anne Frank’s life, the secret annex, and an exhibition on discrimination and persecution.
 Be aware that from 9 AM to 3:30 PM the museum is only open to visitors with an online ticket for a specific timeslot.
 From 3:30 PM until closing time you can visit the Anne Frank House by buying a ticket at the museum entrance.

 Founded by art collector Helene Kröller-Müller, featuring an extensive collection of works by Vincent van Gogh, Fernand Leger, George Seurat, Pablo Picasso, Piet Mondriaan and surrounded by an outdoor sculpture garden.
 Great to combine with the St Hubertus Hunting lodge designed by Berlage.
 The Dutchman speaks >>>

 Housed in a charming old men’s almshouse in the city of Haarlem.
 The paintings in the Frans Hals Museum create a clear impression of living conditions at that time during the Golden Age.
 Frans Hals had an extraordinary painting style with powerful bold brush strokes.

 This museum in The Hague owns a large number of unique Golden Age paintings.
 In addition to Vermeer’s ever popular ‘Girl with a Pearl Earring’, the renovated Mauritshuis shows works by Rembrandt, Paulus Potter, Jan Steen, Frans Hals, Breughel and Rubens.

-Van Loon Museum
+Van Loon Museum (Amsterdam)